Contraceptive patch on a woman's shoulder

 If you need the contraceptive pill, contraceptive patch, vaginal ring, contraceptive implant or coil and are under the age of 22 years old, you are eligible for financial support to cover all or parts of the cost of contraception.

-The use of contraceptive patches may increase the risk of cardiovascular disease.
+Using the patch may increase the risk of cardiovascular disease (in Norwegian).
 This risk increases with age.
-Therefore, if you are over the age of 35 with an additional risk of cardiovascular disease, you should not use contraceptive patches.
-Here, additional risk means those who:
+If you are over 35 and have additional risk factors for cardiovascular disease, you should not use the patch.
+Additional risk factors include:

 Olafia Clinic